donomii/throff/README.md

 #### NEWHASH

-	Create a new hash, or use the literal
+	Create a new hash

+	Note: you can use the literal

-	H[ key value key value ]H
+	H[ ]H

 #### HASHSET hash key value -> hash